TanushaRoy/docker/readme.md

 # Why we need Docker?

-## Portability:

-Containers can run on any system that supports Docker, making it easy to move applications across different environments and platforms.

 ## Simplified Deployment:

 Docker allows for an easy and consistent application deployment, reducing the complexity of setting up an environment.